alexpinel/Dot/README.md

 ## 🚀 About Dot

 Dot is a standalone, open-source application designed for seamless interaction with documents and files using local LLMs and Retrieval Augmented Generation (RAG).
 It is inspired by solutions like Nvidia's Chat with RTX, providing a user-friendly interface for those without a programming background.
-Pre-packaged with Mistral 7B, Dot ensures accessibility and simplicity right out of the box.
+Using the Phi-3 LLM by default, Dot ensures accessibility and simplicity right out of the box.